boyter/cs/README.md

 BUGS
-score from TF/IDF appears to be negative in some cases (overflow??) need to clear pdf cache check tabs when in TUI mode
+score from TF/IDF appears to be negative in some cases (overflow??) need to clear pdf cache searching for http://localhost:8080/?q=%22about+to+explore%22&ss=300 seems to highlight to for some reason, same in TUI mode

 TODO
-actually have a real parser supporting proper boolean syntax add proximity search "this is"~5 which means they need to be within 5 bytes of each other add limit to number of results in html with paging JSON endpoint for HTTP just in case someone wants to build own stuff Save to disk output
+actually have a real parser supporting proper boolean syntax IN PROGRESS add proximity search "this is"~5 which means they need to be within 5 bytes of each other JSON endpoint for HTTP just in case someone wants to build own stuff Save to disk output
-Add goroutines to search

 MAYBE